rand-asswad/WCA1-docs/parts/0_pre_intro.md

-First I would like to thank my supervisors, Dario Prandi and Ugo Boscain for the great opportunity and their invaluable advice and guidance throughout the internship, as well as their support along with Giuseppina Turco in my project persuing a PhD.
+First I would like to thank my supervisors, Dario Prandi and Ugo Boscain for the great opportunity and their invaluable advice and guidance throughout the internship, as well as their support along with Giuseppina Turco in my project of persuing a PhD.
 I would also like to thank Ludovic Sacchelli along with them for the opportunity to coauther a paper in the GSI 2021 conference.